 Flap surgery is certainly not for the squeamish and involves the insertion of a balloon-like device during the operation which helps to expand the skin so that it can be stretched and pulled into place.
 It also typically involves a strip of skin up to 5cm wide being removed from the head.

 Before last week’s news, countless column inches had already been devoted to Trump’s hair and about whether or not he uses some kind of toupee – something that the President refutes, even going to such lengths as to ask rally attendees and TV show host Jimmy Fallon to tug at his strangely coloured locks.
+This colour, according to Wolff’s story regarding Ivanka’s alleged indiscretions, is the result of the famously impatient Republican using Just For Men hair dye but never waiting the full allotted development time.

 Prior to Trump’s election, some writers suggested that having a head of hair (or at least appearing to have one) may ultimately be to his advantage during the voting as only five of America’s 44 presidents had been noticeably balding.
 Often accused of being excessively vain, it is perhaps not surprising that Trump appears to have gone to such extreme lengths to try and preserve his hair.